10 Poignant Celebration of Life Songs

 It was my husband who inspired me to create this list when he said of a particular song, "I want this played at my funeral."

-It was not said in a sad or morbid way, it was just a song that he loved.
+It was not said in a sad or morbid way, it was just a song that he loved, and a song that celebrated life.
 What song would you want played at your funeral?

 Songs I'd Want Played at My Funeral or Wake